-GET format: ^ON; SET format: ^ON0; (power off) or ^ON1; (power on).
+GET format: ^ON;

+SET format: ^ON0; (power off) or ^ON1; (power on).

 Switches the main power supplies off or on.
 When the main power supply back panel switch is switched on and the amplifier has AC power, a small power supply provides enough current for a "sleeping" microcontroller.
 The microcontroller "wakes up" when characters arrive on the USB host port when the microcontroller wakes up, it recognizes ^ON1; and turns on the main power supply.
+Characters arriving on the XCVR SERIAL port when the microcontroller is asleep do not wake up the amplifier, as some of the circuitry between the XCVR SERIAL port and microcontroller is not powered.

-The main power supplies may also be turned on by the front panel ON switch, or by grounding AUX connector pin 8, or supply +12V on the rear panel REMOTE connector. ^ON GET and SET are available when "sleeping".
+The main power supplies may also be turned on by the front panel ON pushbutton, or by grounding ACC connector pin 8, or supply +12V on the rear panel REMOTE connector, or by receipt of a Wake on LAN packet via Ethernet.

+^ON GET and SET are available when "sleeping".
+See the Wakeup section.